-Looking for the best laptops for students available in 2015?
+Looking for the best laptops for students right now?
 From cheap and cheerful to high-end machines, we've picked out the laptops that should help you stay at the top of your academic game.

 Whether you’re pumping yourself up for freshers' week or grappling with your dissertation, we want to make sure you’re well equipped for university life, as far as technology is concerned anyway.

 Wander into any electronics shop or trawl the masses of retailer websites and you’re guaranteed to find countless laptops, all of which are apparently perfect for you.
 We’ve filtered through the best of the bunch to help you make an informed choice, taking key features like screen quality, battery life and value for money into account.